-The Civil War in Missouri, is a joint effort of the Missouri Humanities Council and the Missouri History Museum to provide a special traveling exhibit developed by the museum to communities across Missouri in 2012-2015.
-This traveling exhibit will be a smaller, portable version of the Missouri History Museum’s major civil war exhibition by the same name, which opened in St. Louis on November 12, 2011.
+The Civil War in Missouri is a joint effort of the Missouri Humanities Council and the Missouri History Museum to provide a special traveling exhibit developed by the Museum to communities across Missouri in 2012-2015.
+This traveling exhibit is a smaller, portable version of the Missouri History Museum’s major civil war exhibition by the same name, which was displayed in St. Louis Nov.
+2011 – June 2013.
 The tour of the portable version kicked off in May of 2012.

-The Civil War in Missouri will feature three sections focusing on major aspects of the war in Missouri: slavery and its essential role in the origins and execution of the war; the issues of conflicting loyalties, interests and beliefs among the state’s diverse population; and the nature and impact of the guerilla warfare, which occurred throughout much of the state of Missouri during the war.
+The Civil War in Missouri features three sections focusing on major aspects of the war in Missouri: slavery and its essential role in the origins and execution of the war; the issues of conflicting loyalties, interests and beliefs among the state’s diverse population; and the nature and impact of the guerrilla warfare, which occurred throughout much of the state during the war.
 The context for these themes will be provided through an interactive timeline, which will depict specific battles and other events during the course of the war.

-The traveling exhibit will have four stops in Missouri during 2012, including Kansas City, Kirksville, Joplin and Sedalia.
+The traveling exhibit will be making sixteen stops in Missouri between 2012 and 2015.
 MHC and the Missouri History Museum will offer assistance to each host site in developing a local exhibit element to augment the traveling exhibit.
 This is a key aspect of this program, as it hopefully will foster cooperation and collaboration among various organizations in each host community.
 Ideally, this should help make the stories being told even more meaningful for the audiences in those communities, by creating a situation in which the local stories are presented within the larger context that is provided by the Missouri History Museum’s exhibit.

 For more information on this program, please contact MHC Community Outreach and Programs Director Anna Wingron at 314-781-9660.